tdwg/bdq/tg2/_build_review/templates/guide/users/users-header.md

 ### 2.1.3 Quality Control in Data Aggregation (non-normative)

-When a data provider is performing `Quality Control` while preparing data for aggregation (or when reports are provided by aggregators back to upstream data providers) analysis of the resulting reports can uncover both simple errors introduced in mapping data onto Darwin Core terms (e.g, field transpositions in mapping) as well as to underlying problems in the data itself.
+When a data provider is performing `Quality Control` while preparing data for aggregation (or when reports are provided by aggregators back to upstream data providers) analysis of the resulting reports can uncover both simple errors introduced in mapping data onto Darwin Core terms (e.g., field transpositions in mapping) as well as underlying problems in the data itself.
 Data validation at this stage may also reveal cases where the database of record contains more authoritative information than the resource used as a `sourceAuthority` for a Test.
 In such cases the data in the database of record could be correct even if a `Validation` Test returns `NOT_COMPLIANT`.
 Careful analysis of `Quality Control` reports is essential, to understand the origin of potential problems, what changes may be acceptable in a database of record, and as data cleaning involves significant effort, it is essential to identify specific areas for targeted data cleaning projects.

 `Quality Control` in downstream analysis of aggregated data faces other challenges.
-The volume of aggregated data is likely to be large, making it infeasible to either review all proposed `Amendments` or to report of proposed changes to upstream databases of record.
+The volume of aggregated data is likely to be large, making it infeasible to either review all proposed `Amendments` or to report proposed changes to upstream databases of record.
 Quality Control in the workflow processing of data streams from large scale aggregation may include acceptance of proposals from `Amendments` into a data stream for downstream analysis.
 This should be done with some care in checking that the proposed `Amendments` are not introducing errors or false precision, and both unamended and amended data should be preserved, with accepted proposals from `Amendments` clearly identifiable as changes to the data stream.

 ## 3 A Guide to the Tests (non-normative)